Are All Red Bird Cardinals?

 But unlike cardinals, they come with a red throat instead of black.
 Besides, they boast a comparatively smaller crest than northern cardinals.

-09. Phainopepla:
+09. Phainopepla

 Phainopepla looks quite similar to dark gray cardinals.